forest113/ParallelAC-xmp/README.md

 $ make
 ```

 The commands above should generate two executables called **parallelac** and **parallelac-largeData**.

-We have tested this on a system running Ubuntu 18.10 with CUDA 10.1 having nVidia GeForce GTX 1080 graphics card.
+We have tested this code on a system running Ubuntu 18.10 with CUDA 10.1 having Nvidia GeForce GTX 1080 graphics card.

 ---

 ## Execute

 The executables generated can be used to compute weighted alpha complexes for set of balls given in CRD format.
 The command to execute is:

 ```bash
 $ parallelac <crd-file> <out-file> <sol-rad> <alpha>
 ```

-On modern GPUs, computation of the alpha complex for files containing 100,000 balls should be possible using the command above.
+On modern GPUs, computation of the alpha complex for input containing up to 100,000 balls should be possible using the command above.
 However, for larger inputs like huge protein complexes containing a few million atoms, the GPU memory may not be sufficient to process the whole complex in one go.
 In such cases, we break up the input into smaller chunks.
 Use the following command to process larger inputs:

 ```bash
 $ parallelac-largeData <crd-file> <out-file> <sol-rad> <alpha> <chunk-size>
 ```